A giant loomed in the depths of night.

 “...What?”

-“If you don’t want to give your name no matter what, it’s okay.
+“It's okay if you don’t want to give your name no matter what.
 You have a reason, right?”

 Diode absentmindedly opened her mouth.
 “That’s–” she replied.
-“If I don’t give it, then we’ll have no choice but to discard it all again...”
+“If I don’t tell him, then we’ll have no choice but to throw it all out again...”

-“Well, it’s fine” Terra flapped one hand up.
-“After all, it was our first time, for starters, and a pair turning a profit on their first trip isn’t really a thing.
-It was just practice, you know, practice!
-Us just learning how the other works is good enough, isn’t it?”
+“Well, it’s fine,” Terra said, flapping a hand.
+“After all, it was our first time for starters, and a pair turning a profit on their first trip isn’t really a thing.
+It was just practice.
+You know, practice!
+Just learning how we work together is good enough, isn't it?”

-It wasn’t good enough.
-Terra was lying, and the truth was she really, really, really wanted that catch.
-But she felt like standing up for Diode.
-She tried to finish her statement by smiling, but this time it was Diode who brought her face closer and spoke.
+Terra was lying, it wasn’t good enough.
+The truth was she really, really, really wanted that catch, but she felt it was more important to stand up for Diode.
+She tried to finish her statement with a smile, but it was Diode's turn to bring her face closer.

 “Why are you saying that?
 I thought there were a lot of things you wanted to know, Terra-san.”